MariusWilsch/claude-tts-output/current.md

-# Testing Build Polling Feature
+# Fixed Build Polling - Commit SHA Verification

-This test verifies that the TTS utility script now waits for GitHub Pages to finish building before returning the URL.
+This test verifies that the script now correctly waits for the **specific commit** we just pushed to finish building.

-## Test Details
+## What Was Fixed

-**Timestamp:** 2025-11-14 13:20:00
+**Problem:** Script was checking old build status and exiting immediately

-**What's New:**
+**Solution:** Now verifies build commit SHA matches our pushed commit before checking status

-- Script polls GitHub Pages build status
+## Test Timestamp

-- Waits up to 120 seconds for completion
+**Current time:** 2025-11-14 13:26:00

-- Returns URL only when content is ready
+## Expected Output

-## Expected Behavior
+You should see:

-You should see status updates like:
+1. "Pushed commit: [7-char SHA]"
-- "Waiting for GitHub Pages build..."
+2. "Waiting for build to start..." (if build hasn't registered yet)
-- "Status: building (5s elapsed)"
+3. "Status: building" with matching commit SHA
-- "✓ Build completed successfully!"
+4. "✓ Build completed successfully!"

 ## Verification

-If you're reading this immediately after running the script, the polling feature is working correctly!
+If this test shows proper polling with status updates, the fix is working!

 ---

-*Build polling test*
+*Commit SHA verification test*